olehmberg/snow/README.md

 Given a set of web tables and a target knowledge base, the SNoW method extends each web table with additional context columns, stitches matching web tables into larger tables, and applies functional dependency discovery to identify the relations that are represented in the web tables.
 Further, it normalises the stitched tables, guided by the schema of the knowledge base, to create an integrated schema.

+The SNoW system has been described and applied in [1,2], please cite these references if you use it in any publication.

 ## System Overview

 The following figure visualises the integration process of the SNoW system.